tumblr/TMTumblrSDK/README.md

             NSLog(@"Got some liked posts");
     }];

+The API client is built on top of the [JXHTTP](https://github.com/jstn/JXHTTP) networking library.
 If you're only interested in the API client, the `TumblrSDK/APIClient` sub-pod can be installed by itself.

 ## Inter-app communication